Dominar la tecnología de máquinas suizas para la producción de piezas prototipo de metal de precisión

 3. Prototype Part Production: Why Swiss Machines Outperform Others

-Cuando se trata de prototype part production, Swiss machines offer unique advantages that address common pain points—like slow turnaround, inconsistent quality, or difficulty with complex designs.
+cuando se trata de prototype part production, Swiss machines offer unique advantages that address common pain points—like slow turnaround, inconsistent quality, or difficulty with complex designs.

 Swiss Machine vs. Conventional Machining for Prototypes

-FactorSwiss Machine TechnologyConventional Machining
+FactorSwiss Machine TechnologyMecanizado convencional

-ExactitudAchieves tolerances as tight as ±0.0005mm (de alta precisión).Typically limits to ±0.01mm, struggling with micro machining.
+ExactitudAchieves tolerances as tight as ±0.0005mm (alta precisión).Typically limits to ±0.01mm, struggling with micro machining.

 Tiempo de respuesta1–3 days for most prototypes (one-setup efficiency).5–7 días (multiple setups for secondary operations).